Mwandigha/cprlogit/R_code_complete_data/README.md

 3              cox.slope      1.0000                1.1188

 ```

-Case resampling bootstrapping is performed using the "bootstrap.sample()" function.
+Case resampling bootstrapping is performed using the *bootstrap.sample()* function.
 For blocked bootsrap, a grouping variable may be specified using "strata=group" argument in the function.
-The object from the function is utilised by the "glm.net.cc.fit()" function to generate a data frame of the performance measures for each of the bootstrap sample.
+The object from the function is utilised by the *glm.net.cc.fit()* function to generate a data frame of the performance measures for each of the bootstrap sample.

 The predictors (at least one for regularised regression) and outcome variable must be specified along with number bootstrap performed.
 More than one probability threshold for classification are permitted, with default of 0.5 used if none is provided.
-For the models, the following are available - 1 (regularised/ penalised logistic regression with alpha.param set to 0=ridge,  1=lasso and any value in-between being elastic net regression), 2 (logistic regression) and 3 (both regularised and logistic).

 ```{r eval = FALSE, echo = FALSE}